Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 When choosing a color palette, consider your data set and what you want to convey about the data.

+<docs-spacer size="small"></docs-spacer>

+### Qualitative color palette

+A qualitative palette is used when the variable is categorical in nature.
+Examples include country or state, race, and gender.
+Each possible value of the variable is assigned one color from a qualitative palette.

+I﻿MAGE

+### Sequential color palette

+A sequential color palette is used when the variable are numeric or ordered values.
+Colors are assigned to data values in a continuum, usually based on lightness, hue, or both.

+I﻿MAGE

+### Binary color palette

+A binary color palettt is used when you are comparing two categories in contrast to each other.
+The primary difference between the two categories of a binary scheme may be a lightness.

+I﻿MAGE

 - - -

 ## **Alternate considerations**